zama-ai/concrete-ml/docs/guides/hybrid-models.md

 ## Client Side

-A client application that deploys a model with hybrid deployment can be developed in a very similar manner to on-premise deployment: the model is loaded normally with PyTorch, but an extra step is required to specify the remote endpoint and the model parts that are to be executed remotely.
+To develop a client application that deploys a model with hybrid deployment, follow a process similar to on-premise deployment.
+The model is loaded normally with PyTorch, but you need to specify the remote endpoint and the model parts to be executed remotely.

 <!--pytest-codeblocks:skip-->